 Clock Hours/Credit Hours of 40 hours shall be spent in actual verbatim reporting time and shall be verified by the reporter(s) INTRODUCTION TO COMPUTERS AND under whom the externship is being completed.
 WORD PROCESSING I Written transcriptions consisting of forty (40) pages of verbatim testimony must be turned in and evalu-This subject introduces the student to basic comated by a school-assigned instructor.
 Transcripts are puter operations.
 The student will learn how to crereviewed by the instructor for accuracy and proper ate, format, edit, save, print, and manage documents using word processing software (Microsoft Word). form.
 Students interact with school instructors at (Prerequisite: None) least once a week to address areas of concern and progress.
 Students are exclusively supervised by CR11060/6 school instructors.
 Students are graded on a pass/ FNCI ISH fail basis.
 (Prerequisite: Completion of 180 wpm requirement on testimony material) This subject provides a comprehensive study of the basic parts of speech, their formation and usage, CR14455/5.5 plurals, possessives, and sentence structure.
 PROOFREADING (Prerequisite: None) This subject introduces the student to basic proofreading tools necessary in the legal, medical, and CR12090/9 business fields.
 Upon completion, students will COURT REPORTING ENGLISH be able to identify errors in content, grammar and This subject provides emphasis on specialized usage mechanics, omissions, transpositions, and English training as it is applied to the court spelling. reporting profession.
 The editing of transcripts, (Prerequisite: None) punctuation, and proofreading skills are taught.
 (Prerequisite: CR110) CR15060/6 ANATOMY/PHYSIOLOGY CR13060/6 This course presents an integrated approach to the LEGAL TERMINOLOGY human body.
 Upon successful completion of this This course provides an introduction to legal words, course, students will be able to separate and identify definitions, spellings, pronunciations, and usage. the parts of the human body.
-(Prerequisite: None) (Prerequisite: MA 140) MA140......60/6 CR16060/6 MEDICAL TERMINOLOGY COURT REPORTING PROCEDURES I This course covers the pronunciation, spelling, and usage of medical terms and abbreviations.
-Topics include building medical terms using word roots, suffixes, prefixes, and combining forms.
-Emphasis
+(Prerequisite: None) (Prerequisite: MA 140) MA140......60/6 CR16060/6 MEDICAL TERMINOLOGY COURT REPORTING PROCEDURES I This subject explains the role of the reporter in free-This course covers the pronunciation, spelling, and lance and other reporter positions such as CART usage of medical terms and abbreviations.
+Topics and captioning.
+The course is designed to instruct include building medical terms using word roots, the students in various freelance procedures to suffixes, prefixes, and combining forms.
+Emphasis assist them in making the transition from classroom is placed on medical abbreviations, definitions, proto freelance court reporter.
+In addition, all students nunciation, and spelling of terms.
+Upon successful will learn about the different components of a completion of this course, students will be able to use medical terms and abbreviations and pronounce medical terminology.
+(Prerequisite: None)